Greg Clark: Secretary of State for Business, Energy and Industrial Strategy

 Clark was appointed Secretary of State for Business, Energy and Industrial Strategy on 14 July 2016, in Theresa May's first cabinet.
 In October 2016, he appointed his predecessor as MP, Archie Norman, as Lead Non Executive Board Member for the Department for Business, Energy and Industrial Strategy.

 In February 2017, Clark travelled to Paris, in order to meet executives from Peugeot and the French Government, due to the proposed takeover of Vauxhall Motors.

+Clark was again re-elected at the snap 2017 general election, with a decreased vote share of 56.9% and a decreased majority of 16,465.

 In May 2018, Clark suggested that 3,500 UK domestic jobs could be lost as a direct and explicit result of Brexit.
 Brexiteers, such as Jacob Rees-Mogg said this was a "revival of project fear".
 Clark argued in response that the job losses were 'substantiated' in the result of an inadequate customs union deal with the European Union, but stated that this did not include the transition/implementation period.

-Clark opposed a no deal Brexit.
-In September 2018, Clark said, "People in good jobs up and down the country are looking to our national leaders to make sure a deal is approved.
+Clark opposed a no-deal Brexit, saying in June 2018: "People in good jobs up and down the country are looking to our national leaders to make sure a deal is approved.
 We are one of the world's leaders in the next generation of automotive technology.
-To see that slip through our fingers is something we would regret forever."
+To see that slip through our fingers is something we would regret forever".

 In January 2019, Clark, against the advice of Theresa May, suggested he might resign from Cabinet in the event of the United Kingdom not securing a deal with the European Union in Brexit negotiations.
 At the time he was the most senior minister to do so.

 On 6 February 2019, Clark said to the Business, Energy and Industrial Strategy Committee that Theresa May had until 15 February to conclude Brexit negotiations in order to provide certainty to exporters to countries such as Japan because of the length of time that goods take to arrive.
 The EU-Japan free trade agreement would no longer apply to the UK in the event of a no-deal Brexit.

 Under the tenure of Clark, who was responsible for workers' rights nationally, his department in London reportedly did not ensure that its staff, many of whom had been outsourced, were paid at least the London living wage.
 In February 2019, the staff went on strike for 26 hours.
+He was removed from his role in July 2019 by incoming Prime Minister Boris Johnson and returned to the backbenches.

+Secretary of State for Levelling Up, Housing and Communities

+Clark returned to the Cabinet by outgoing Prime Minister Boris Johnson as Secretary of State for Levelling Up, Housing and Communities, an expanded and rebranded position he had held under David Cameron between 2015 and 2016.He was dismissed by Liz Truss on 6 September.